MPA Student Handbook

 If you are not yet an MPA student and are interested in applying, visit the Apply Now page: https://marxe.baruch.cuny.edu/apply-today/

-The mission of the MPA program is to provide our students with the practical skills and deep understanding of context they will need for public service leadership in government, nonprofit and private sector organizations, and to foster effective and inclusive institutions that strive to further social equity in New York City, the nation, and the world.*
+The mission of the MPA program is to help our students develop the practical skills and deep understanding of public service they will need to lead government, nonprofit, and private sector organizations, and to foster effective and inclusive institutions that strive to further economic and social equity in New York City, the nation, and the world.

 The MPA prepares students from a variety of academic and professional backgrounds to excel in careers in public service.
 The MPA has two key objectives.
 First, through a set of core courses, the program provides a strong foundation of practical and theoretical training for professional work in public service.
 Second, through free electives or the selection of a concentration, the MPA program offers students the opportunity to fashion a curriculum linked directly to their individual career and academic interests.

 The MSPIA MPA program is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 MSPIA is the only nonprivate school of public affairs in New York City.